meilisearch/documentation/learn/advanced/pagination.md

 ## "Previous" and "Next" buttons

 Using "Previous" and "Next" buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.
-This is Meilisearch's recommended solution when creating pagination interfaces.
+This is Meilisearch's recommended solution when creating paginated interfaces.

 Though this approach offers less precision than a full-blown page selector, it does not require knowing the exact number of search results.
 Since calculating the exhaustive number of documents matching a query is a resource-intensive process, interfaces like this might offer better performance.